ivan-korobkov/pdef/docs/language-guide.md

 }
 ```

-The second is to import submodules from a package or from a module.
+The second is to import submodules from a package or a module.
 ```
 from package import module;
 from package.module import submodule0, submodule1;